 The results of this will enable us to:

 - Provide better conditions for seahorses in captivity

 - Give us a better understanding of seahorses in general

-With the Knysna Seahorse (Hippocampus capensis) we bred 15 generations with a 90% success rate to the other extreme where we have had only 2 Tiger tail (Hippocampus comes) Seahorses out of many broods.
+With the Knysna Seahorse (Hippocampus capensis) we bred 15 generations with a 90% success rate.
+At the other extreme we have had only 2 Tiger Tail Seahorses (Hippocampus comes) out of many broods.
 In identifying the problems in rearing Seahorses, the answer keeps coming down to nutrition, whether for the fry or the breeding adults.

 We have through the course of our work developed several nutritional techniques for the rearing of seahorses.
 There is still an immense amount of work to do,until we achieve our aim of a minimal survival rate of 80% of every brood.

 Among the 22 species of seahorse bred successfully by The Seahorse Trust were the first of the British species; the Spiny Seahorse and the Short Snouted Seahorse.

 Captive breeding projects have been set up around the world, many of which were advised by The Seahorse Trust.
 This was to look into the possibility of mass-producing Seahorses to conserve them, instead of taking them from the wild.

 Captive breeding on a large enough scale will mean the need to take wild-caught individuals will stop.
 We are looking into this with our sister organisation Save Our Seahorses in Dublin.